ojaswani16/Cyclistic-bike-share-analysis/README.md

 ### Data Integrity and Cleaning
 - Removed null values, duplicate ride IDs, and rows with negative ride durations.
-- Standardised datetime formats and ensured consistent schema across all 13 monthly CSVs.
+- Standardised datetime formats and ensured consistent schema across all 13 months of data.
 - Created new fields such as `ride_length`, `ride_length_minutes`, `day_of_week`, `month`, and `day_type` for better analysis.
 - Resolved data type mismatches using SQL functions like `CAST()` and `FORMAT_TIMESTAMP()`.
 - Merged monthly datasets into a single clean table using `UNION ALL`.